+One cup sugar in one-half cup water, boiled for five minutes.
+Add juice of cooked or canned preserves, one rounded teaspoonful butter; let it all come to a boil and add one tablespoonful cornstarch dissolved in cold water, with a pinch of salt.
+Let it come to a boil again and add the juice of half a lemon or more to suit taste, and serve.
 Soak one pound of prunes in hot water for twenty-five minutes, then boil them over a slow fire about three to four hours until their natural sweetness is restored, adding a stick of cinnamon.
-Wash them through a sieve as soon as stones are removed.
+Wash them thru a sieve as soon as stones are removed.
 Add the whites of six well-beaten eggs.
 Bake for fifteen minutes in a moderate oven.
 Pour over it the juice of two sweet oranges and serve with whipped cream, flavored with vanilla.
 Served in the rind of oranges adds to the appearance.